isopink/isopink.github.io/_posts/2025-03-06- Geometry of Linear Equations.md

 ![교점 그래프](/assets/images/Figure_1.png)

-You may have already noticed, this is exactly the same method that we learned in high school to solve linear equations.
+I think you may have already noticed.
+This is exactly the same method that we learned in high school to solve linear equations.